-Health Systems Science III - Population and Clinical Medicine: These courses, woven into the Longitudinal Integrated Clerkship in Year 3, will focus on the intersection of population medicine and clinical care of individuals and populations.
+Population and Clinical Medicine I and II: These courses, woven into the Longitudinal Integrated Clerkship in Year 3, will focus on the intersection of population medicine and clinical care of individuals and populations.

-Health Systems Science IV: Themes of leadership and working in interprofessional teams will be woven across each of the aforementioned courses.
+Senior Seminar in Population Medicine I and II: Themes of leadership and working in interprofessional teams will be woven across each of the aforementioned courses.
 These senior seminar courses, offered in Year 4, will build upon these themes.

 In addition to this coursework, students will perform scholarly work and write a thesis.
-Students will choose a mentor and begin their research project between Years 1 and 2.
-Available projects will be diverse and students will be encouraged to choose topics they are passionate about.
+Students will choose a mentor and begin their research project between Year 1 and 2.
+Available projects will be diverse, and students will be encouraged to choose topics they are passionate about.